patrickpiedad/personalWebsite/finalDesign/blog/2024-08-22-the-application-process.md

 <b><u>2 Years Out</u></b>

 <p>

+Yes, you read that right.

 No, I did not know that I wanted to apply to MSSA two years out.

 Yes, I did know that I was going to transition out of the Army and began socializing the idea of doing a SkillBridge.

 Your results may vary, but this was instrumental in securing my DoD SkillBridge opportunity with my command.

-<b>Key Takeaway:</b> Start thinking about what it'll take to commit to MSSA.
-No matter your status, it takes time to plan out your commitment.
+<i><b>Key Takeaway:</b> Start thinking about what it'll take to commit to MSSA.
+No matter your status, it takes time to plan out your commitment.</i>

 </p>